mohangk/chatyuk/README.md

 ## Todo

-1. When using onpage mode, we remove the element that is passed to chatyuk.
-Instead we should create a dummy element and append to it.
+1. Update documentation
+  1. Remove hardcoded domain names from both client and server configurations (we should be able to leave them empty)
+1. Chatyuk should expose an API to set a username and join a chatroom by default
+1. Notify user when there is a chat directed at her
+  1. Notify in title of window
+  1. Look at using chrome notifications if available ?
+1. Session management issues
+  1. Instead of setting 3 cookies, only set 1 for session management
+  1. Session management is flaky at times, seen more then one chatyuk cookie for the same session
+  1. When rejoining rooms on reloadig a page, we loose all messages from the room.
+Maybe there is a way to get the prior messages ?
 1. Create a script that will run both jasmine and acceptance test headless so that we can run it on a CI
   - Running nightwatch headleass - https://github.com/beatfactor/nightwatch/wiki/Running-tests-in-PhantomJS
 1. Add source maps to help with debugging
-1. Add sample on how to embed chatyuk on existing page
 1. Improve default style
   - Scrollbar in chat window is ugly
   - On Firefox when display_mode = 'inpage', the messagepane is not expanded
   - Removed unused CSS in chatyuk.css file
-1. Remove hardcoded domain names from both client and server configurations (we should be able to leave them empty)
 1. Websocket support
-1. When rejoining rooms on reloadig a page, we loose all messages from the room.
-Maybe there is a way to get the prior messages ?
 1. Figure out why converse.js dumped the muc plugin ?
   - https://github.com/jcbrand/converse.js/issues/307
 1. Implement sample server code to create a pre-bound session and integrate with comms.js